awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwet_handling.md

 # Handling Events<a name="ecs_cwet_handling"></a>

 Amazon ECS sends events on an *at least once* basis\.
-This means you may receive more than a single copy of a given event\.
+This means you may receive multiple copies of a given event\.
 Additionally, events may not be delivered to your event listeners in the order in which the events occurred\.

 To enable proper ordering of events, the `detail` section of each event contains a `version` property\.
+Each time a resource changes state, this `version` is incremented\.
+Duplicate events have the same `version` in the `detail` object\.
+If you are replicating your Amazon ECS container instance and task state with EventBridge, you can compare the version of a resource reported by the Amazon ECS APIs with the `version` reported in EventBridge for the resource to verify that the version in your event stream is current\.
 Events with a higher version property number should be treated as occurring later than events with lower version numbers\.
-Events with matching version numbers can be treated as duplicates\.

 ## Example: Handling Events in an AWS Lambda Function<a name="ecs_cwet_handling_example"></a>